Integrate Kandji's Apple device management solution with Okta Workflows

 To create an API token to use for the Kandji connector:

 - Confirm that your Kandji instance has API enabled.
-If it doesn't, contact your Customer Support Manager.
+If it doesn't, contact your Customer Success Manager.

 - Sign in to the Kandji web app with administrator credentials.